reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 **Method references are a shorthand way to refer to existing methods by their name.** Instead of using lambda expressions, use method references to write code that is more concise and easier to read.
 Use method references to pass executable logic.
 Such deferred method invocation makes them ideal for functional programming scenarios and stream processing.

-Java 8 provides four types method references as follows:
+Java 8 provides four types of method references:

 1. Reference to a Static Method
 1. Reference to an Instance Method of a Particular Type